deeprob/16p12_WGS_project/1_secondary_variants_on_clinical_outcomes/README.md

-This folder holds the scripts and data of Result-1 (Differential effects of secondary variants towards clinical outcomes) in the manuscript.

-# Description of scripts
-The scripts are divided into various subfolders based on the type of analysis and the order in which they appear in the manuscript.
+This directory holds the analysis scripts for Result 1 (*Differential effects of secondary variants towards clinical outcomes*) in the manuscript.
+It is further sub-divided into four folders based on the analysis category.
+Below is a description of each analysis category following the order in which they appear in the manuscript.

-## Phenotypic Difference
+# Phenotypic difference
+Phenotype (both categorial and quantitative) comparison between probands and parents.
+Description of individual scripts are as follows:

+*0_histogram_hrs_mat.r*: Smoothed histograms showing distributions of HRS-MAT in proband and parests.
+Figure reference (2C).

+*1_histogram_srs.r*: Smoothed histograms showing distributions of SRS in proband and parests.
+Figure reference (2C).

+TODO: There are other figures whose script are needed in this paragraph.

+# Variant burden difference
+Detecting significant differences in rare variant burden.
+It is further divided into two subsections.
+Each subsection and their individual scripts are listed below.

-## Power Calculation
+## Power calculation
-0_avengeme.ipynb: Common variant power calculation
+*0_avengeme.ipynb*: Common variant power calculation

-1_rare_burden_plot.ipynb: Rare variant power calculation
+*1_rare_burden_plot*.ipynb: Rare variant power calculation.
+Figure reference (S1C).

-## Variant Burden Difference
+## Burden comparison
-0_paired_ttests_max_samples.R: Global differences in variant burden in probands vs parents
+*0_paired_ttests_max_samples.R*: Global differences in variant burden in probands vs parents.

-1_boxplots.py: Box plots of above
+*1_boxplots.py*: Box plots of above.
+Figure reference (3A, S2A)

-2_heatmap.py: Heatmap of burden tests
+*2_heatmap.py*: Heatmap of burden tests.
+Figure reference (3A)

-3_burden_test.R: Comparing burden with Estonian Biobank
+*3_burden_test.R*: Comparing burden with Estonian Biobank.

-4_boxplots.py: Box plot of above
+*4_boxplots.py*: Box plot of above.
+Figure reference (S2B)

-5_heatmap.R: Heatmap of burden tests
+*5_heatmap.R*: Heatmap of burden tests.
+TODO: Check which heatmap creation script is used.

-## Mulitple Generation
+# Mulitple Generation
+Trends of increased phenotypic severity and accumulation of secondary variants over multiple generations of deletion carriers.

+## Family history

 ## Neuronal Effects
 0_disease_gene_set_enrichment.Rmd: Neuronal gene set enrichment of secondary variants